CCA-Public/digital-archives-manual/guides/unusual.md

 For each module, ePADD save its contents to a corresponding directory in C:/Users/user.
 All of emails in those directories will display in the corresponding module, regardless of provenance, meaning that they must be deleted between processing projects so that materials are not accidentally mixed.
 In order to clean up ePADD:
 1. Go to C:/Users/user.
 2. There will be a number of directories whose titles begin with "epadd-."
 Delete all of these directories EXCEPT "epadd-settings."

+ePADD can now be used to process a new group of emails.